ansys/pyansys-tools-variableinterop/doc/source/contributing/index.rst

 Adhere to code style
 --------------------

-PyAnsys Tools Variable Interop follows the PEP8 standard as outlined in the `PyAnsys Developer's Guide
+PyAnsys Tools Variable Interop follows the PEP8 standard as indicated in the `PyAnsys Developer's Guide
-<dev_guide_pyansys_>`_ and implements style checking using
+<dev_guide_pyansys_pep8_>`_ and implements style checking using
 `pre-commit <pre-commit_>`_.

 To ensure your code meets minimum code styling standards, run these commands: